bstnbuck/VShred/README.md

 This tool writes a random content to the file and that several times.
 After that the file is deleted.
 After that, the file can no longer be reconstructed.

 > Attention, since V is in an early stage, the memory consumption should be monitored.
-There is a file size limit about ~2GB due to integer overflow (32 bit) at os.file_size.
-Files with bigger file size will be deleted without shredding.

 ### Usage
 Options: